 |

-Close to the old railway station at Rushton Spencer is a car park, that is ideally placed for those wishing to walk to nearby Lake Rudyard.
+Close to the old railway station at Rushton Spencer is a car park, which is ideally placed for those wishing to walk to nearby Lake Rudyard.
+A full tour of the lake from here is about 6.5 miles.
 The lake was built at the end of the 18th century to feed the Caldon Canal.
 At the south end is a dam.
-In the summer time a miniature railway runs along the east side of the lake.
-On the west side of the lake lies Cliffe Park Hall, built about 1830 in the Gothic style.
+This end is home to a small visitor centre, and a cafe, with both inside and outside seating, where you can get hot and cold drinks and ever-popular bacon sandwiches.
+Plots of land on the western shore of the lake were sold off and became the sites of small holiday chalets but in recent years most have been redeveloped into desirable holiday homes, some of which are available to let.

 The church for Rushton Spencer is not in the village but up the hill to the west.
 It is unusual in that it has a small wooden tower.
 There was a church on this site from 1206.
 The exterior walls are believed to date from the late 17th century.
 The east window dates from 1690 and the south door from 1713.
 The north aisle, a chapel on the north side of the chancel and the tower are of later date.

-It is convenient to pass the church on a walk from Rushton Spencer to the Bride Stones and then to the top of the Cloud, where fine views can be enjoyed on a clear day across Cheshire and Staffordshire and into Shropshire and Wales.
+It is convenient to pass the church on a walk from Rushton Spencer to the Bridestones and then to the top of the Cloud, where fine views can be enjoyed on a clear day across Cheshire and Staffordshire and into Shropshire and Wales.

 The Buildings of England, Staffordshire, by Nikolaus Pevsner, Penguin,